 EasyHDR is an image processing software for Windows and Mac OS X that produces and tone maps High Dynamic Range (HDR) images out of photo sequences taken with a digital camera.
-It is capable of importing several image formats: JPEG, 8/16-bit TIFF, PNG, FITS or any RAW photo (thanks to integration with DCRAW).
+It is capable of importing several image formats: JPEG, 8/16-bit TIFF, PNG, FITS or any RAW photo (thanks to integration with DCRAW and LibRAW).
 EasyHDR can also import OpenEXR (*.exr), Radiance RGBE (*.hdr) and 96-bit floating point TIFF HDR images that were previously generated with any other HDR image processing software.

 In order to produce a well exposed and dramatic-looking photo it is not always necessary to use a series of differently exposed images.
 Sometimes just one photo is sufficient.
 That's why easyHDR gives you the ability to process a single image - the feature is called LDR (Low Dynamic Range) enhancement.What is a HDR image?